annulen/sysdig-wiki/Sysdig-User-Guide.md

 Putting together filtering and output formatting makes sysdig a very flexible and powerful tool.
 Here are some examples:

->$ sysdig -s 65000 "-p%evt.rawarg.data" "proc.name=cat and evt.type=write and fd.num=1"
+>$ sysdig -A -s 65000 "-p%evt.buffer" "proc.name=cat and evt.type=write and fd.num=1"

 prints the standard output of a process (cat in this case).
-Note how we use the –s switch to capture more than the usual 80 bytes of each write.
-Use that flag with caution, it can generate huge trace files!
+Note how we use the -A switch to render the result as a human readable string, and the –s switch to capture more than the usual 80 bytes of each write.
+Use -s with caution, it can generate huge trace files!

 >$ sysdig -p"%user.name) %proc.name %proc.args" evt.type=execve and evt.arg.ptid=bash